Best Resume Format for Any Job: Examples & Templates

 Follow the lead of our resume format examples and use standardized headings for each section.

-Writing “My Career” rather than “Work History” runs the risk of confusing readers, especially if your resume is submitted through an ATS.
+Writing “My Career” rather than “Work History” risks confusing readers, especially if you submit your resume through an ATS.

 7. Order